weidongxu-microsoft/java-sdk-tools/mcp/README.md

 }
 ```

+## TypeSpec Migration PR Review

+This tool is typically used during TypeSpec Migration PR Review

+When reviewing TypeSpec migration PR, and its impact on Java SDK.
+It is recommended to
+1. Open the `apiview`, compare it with latest GA SDK, review the API in clients.
+Some of the breaks may be expected, like fixing of pageable or LRO.
+2. Run this tool to mitigate model/property naming, like `URL` -> `Url`, `IP` -> `Ip`, etc.
+3. Review the change made by the tool.
+Some of the change may "fix" a break, but that break might be the correct thing to do (e.g. service fixing a wrong Swagger definition, usually a wrong type).
+Do not blindly trust `@@alternateType` added by the tool.

 ## Usage

-It is recommended to put the "main.tsp" or "client.tsp" in azure-rest-api-specs repository as context.
+It is recommended to put the "main.tsp" or "client.tsp" in "azure-rest-api-specs" repository as context.
 They are the TypeSpec source for the Java SDK.
+"azure-sdk-for-java" repository is not required.

+It is recommended to use coding LLM like GPT5-Codex or Claude.

 Ask agent to "mitigate Java breaking changes from TypeSpec".
 If agent does not find the right tool, you can use the `#mitigateBreaks` tool directly, and confirm to let agent take actions.

 Tips:
 - It may help to disable the "azure-sdk-mcp" tool, if the workspace is in repository root.
-- Let the agent run full-auto, by choose "Allow in this Workspace" upon Copilot permission request, or disable the confirmation altogether.
+- Let the agent run full-auto, by choosing "Allow in this Workspace" upon Copilot permission request, or disable the confirmation altogether.
     ```json
       "chat.tools.global.autoApprove": true,
       "chat.tools.terminal.autoApprove": {